FrancisVila/MFT_convert/content/en/docs/TransferCFT/gettingstarted_intro/my_first_transfer_flow_using_cg/intro_cg_task_catalog/r_flow_target.md

          <td>Temporary file         </td>
          <td>string max 64         </td>
          <td>CFTRECV, wfname         </td>
          <td>Specify the name of the temporary file used during the transfer.
 When the transfer is complete, the temporary file is renamed using the name defined in the Filename field.
-If you do not specify a value, <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> directly creates the file with the name specified in the Filename field.         </td>
+If you do not specify a value, {{< TransferCFT/componentshortname  >}} directly creates the file with the name specified in the Filename field.         </td>
       </tr>
    </tbody>
 </table>